edmundsj/temperatureController/README.md

 ## Features
 - TEC temperature regulation within 0.1C using PI control
+- Max TEC Voltage/current of 3.6V/6A when powered off 5V
 - 1% settling time of ~90s
 - Bidirectional temp. control (heating and cooling)
 - 6A max current with 8-bit current monitoring (~25mA accuracy)